-Currently an immigration consultant at Carranza LLP in Toronto, Scott frequently does pro-bono work for detainees.
+Currently a lawyer at Carranza LLP in Toronto, Scott frequently does pro-bono work for detainees.
 “I am driven by love for my comrades, who organize and fight and are so brilliant, and for my clients, who are so resilient and so smart,” says Scott, who’s also an integral voice of migrants rights group No One Is Illegal.

 According to the government, migrants are detained when deemed a “flight risk” or “danger to the public,” or when their identity cannot be confirmed by border agents.
 Often they are plucked from the street for small offences—such as speeding or minor drug possession—and kept jailed indefinitely for violating immigration policy.

 In 2013, more than 7,300 migrants were detained in Canada without charges or trial.
 In Ontario, where the majority of undocumented migrants are held in Canada, only nine percent of detainees are ever released.

 In August, Public Safety Minister Ralph Goodale announced a $138-million investment for Canada’s immigration detention centres in response to the recurring hunger strikes.
 Goodale expressed hopes for making detention a last resort.
 But critics are calling for more, including capping detention periods at 90 days, a standard practice in many developed countries.
 Ultimately, Scott wants to see an end to immigration detention, which he says simply doesn’t make sense.